galvin96/vihu96/index.md

 ***

-### Messenger Chatbot (NodeJS)
+## Messenger Chatbot (NodeJS)

 <div class="grid gap-10 grid-cols-1 md:grid-cols-2 my-4">
    <div class="flex flex-col justify-center">
-- I build a webhook to receive message from facebook messenger.
+- I build a webhook to receive message from facebook messenger.<br/>
 - When user interact with chatbot on the first time, they have to register their information to join that contest.
-When the contest is started, user can start their exam session.
+When the contest is started, user can start their exam session.<br/>
-- Chatbot can send text, image or quick reply for answering.
+- Chatbot can send text, image or quick reply for answering.<br/>
 - Application record user's result and calculate, sort the scoreboard.
       <p class="mt-4">My main role is <strong>Project Owner</strong>.</p>
    </div>